-ESB Entry Level Award in ESOL Skills for Life (Speaking and Listening) (Entry 2)
+ESB Entry Level Award in ESOL Skills for Life (Entry 3) (Speaking and Listening)

-This syllabus is designed to assist teachers in preparing learners for the ESB Entry Level Award in ESOL Skills for Life (Entry 2).
+This syllabus is designed to assist teachers in preparing learners for the ESB Entry Level Award in ESOL Skills for Life (Speaking and Listening) (Entry 3).

 It is intended to support both teachers and learners in the classroom and describes how the assessments will be conducted and the range of language to be assessed.
-Learning Outcomes and Assessment Criteria are included for Speaking and Listening.
+Learning outcomes and assessment criteria are included for Speaking and Listening.

-Qualification Profile
+Qualification Objective

-The ESB Entry Level Award in ESOL Skills for Life (Speaking and Listening) (Entry 2) is part of the portfolio of ESB ESOL Skills for Life qualifications from Entry 1 to Level 2 on the Regulated Qualifications Framework (RQF).
+The ESB Entry Level Award in ESOL Skills for Life (Speaking and Listening) (Entry 3) is part of the portfolio of ESB ESOL Skills for Life qualifications from Entry 1 to Level 2 on the Regulated Qualifications Framework (RQF).
 ESOL Skills for Life learners are diverse and may be members of settled minority communities, refugees or asylum seekers, migrant workers, or partners or spouses of UK residents.
 ESB ESOL Skills for Life examinations are designed to assess real-life English language skills for work, further learning and everyday life, encourage progression into further and higher education and employment, support learners' integration into the community and equip learners with the confidence to use English language skills in the real world.
 They are suitable for learners from the age of 16 upwards and are available in England, Wales and Northern Ireland.

-At Entry 2, adults can listen and respond to spoken language, including straightforward information, short narratives, explanations and instructions, speak to communicate information, feelings and opinions on familiar topics, and engage in discussion with one or more people in a familiar situation to establish shared understanding about familiar topics (National Standards for Adult Literacy).
+At Entry 3, adults can listen and respond to spoken language, including straightforward information and narratives, follow straightforward explanations and instructions, speak to communicate information, feelings and opinions on familiar topics using appropriate formality, and engage in discussion with one or more people in a familiar situation, making relevant points and responding to what others say to reach a shared understanding about familiar topics (National Standards for Adult Literacy).